 If you take the time to research and break it down, your home’s eco-efficiency level can have a huge impact on the energy you consume, thus on your energy bill.

-This is why many governmental programs have been put into place over time to encourage home-owners to optimize your house’s efficiency.
+This is why many governmental programs have been put into place over time.
+The reason being is to encourage home-owners to optimize your house’s efficiency.

 So what does that actually mean?
 Well, it means that you may have a low energy cost type of heating system in your house, but if your doors and windows are letting the cold winter air in, you’ll just be using your home’s heating system to compensate those leaks.